SimonMed Imaging Data Breach Investigation

 Your Rights and Next Steps

-If your personal information was exposed in the SimonMed Imaging data breach, you have important rights and options available to protect yourself and your identity:
+If your personal information was exposed in the SimonMed Imaging data breach, you have important rights and options.
+You may be entitled to seek compensation for any harm or inconvenience caused by this cybersecurity incident.

 You May Be Entitled to Compensation

-To find out if you qualify for compensation, complete the form below.
-Submitting this form is quick, easy, and free.
+To find out if you qualify to pursue a monetary claim, complete the form below.
 Lawyers will review your case and help you understand your legal options.